-The command will take a little time to fully execute and when it does, it will tell you where it’s saved the energy report.
+The command will take a little time to execute fully, and when it does, it will tell you where it’s saved the energy report.
 Open the report in your browser and look for the Battery Information section.
 The information you need to tell you how well your battery is doing is the value of the Design Capacity and the value of the Full Charge.

 You can see in the screenshot below that the full charge is higher than the design capacity on the system we ran this command on.
-The battery in question isn’t the original one that came with the laptop and is instead a replacement which charges more than the intended capacity for a battery that should be used with the system.
+The battery in question isn’t the original one that came with the laptop and is instead a replacement that charges more than the intended capacity for a battery that should be used with the system.

-If your full charge value is significantly lower than the design capacity then your battery is depleting.
-If it’s gotten very low you might want to think about replacing it.
+If your full charge value is significantly lower than the design capacity, then your battery is depleting.
+If it’s gotten very low, you might want to think about replacing it.
 A battery might still last as long as one hour and suddenly stop charging.

 On Windows 8 & 10